swcarpentry/python-novice-inflammation/06-func.md

 because `dtype` is the second parameter in the list.
 However ',' isn't a known `dtype` so our code produced an error message when we tried to run it.
-When we call `loadtxt` we don't have to provide `fname=` for the filename because it's the first item in the list,but if we want the ',' to be assigned to the variable `delimiter`, we *do* have to provide `delimiter=` for the second parameter since `delimiter` is not the second parameter in the list.
+When we call `loadtxt` we don't have to provide `fname=` for the filename because it's the first item in the list, but if we want the ',' to be assigned to the variable `delimiter`, we *do* have to provide `delimiter=` for the second parameter since `delimiter` is not the second parameter in the list.